-In the case that Data is set to any of disconnect messages, pppFree() should be called to destroy the connection instance.
+If Data is set to any of disconnect messages, pppFree() should be called to destroy the connection instance.
 For all other status values, no action is required.

-Note: It is always safe to assume that when the value of Data >= SI_CSTATUS_DISCONNECT, the message is some type of disconnect.
+NOTE: It is always safe to assume that when the value of Data >= SI_CSTATUS_DISCONNECT, the message is some type of disconnect.

-C.1.4.3 SI_MSG SENDPACKET Message
+C.1.4.3 SI MSG SENDPACKET Message